UffizziCloud/uffizzi/README.md

 #### [Spotify's Backstage team achieves rapid releases at scale using nearly 400 ephemeral environments per month (Case Study)](https://www.uffizzi.com/ephemeral-environments)

 Uffizzi helps teams ship features faster by solving their shared test environment bottleneck.
-It gives every member of your team the ability to spin up fresh QA, staging, demo, or debugging environments on demand, without impacting the rest of your team work.
-Use Uffizzi environments to preview pull requests before merging or integrate with your CI pipeline for automated testing.
+It gives every member of your team the ability to spin up fresh QA, staging, demo, or debugging environments on demand, without impacting the rest of your team.
+Use Uffizzi environments to preview pull requests before merging or integrate with your CI pipeline for integration with automated testing.
 Teams like [Backstage](), [NocoDB](), [Meilisearch](), and [Forem]() have adopted Uffizzi because it's lightweight, fast, scalable, and more cost effective than competing solutions.

 ## Projects using Uffizzi
 - [Backstage]()